-Alternative heating and cooling solutions including air- and water-source heat pumps can contribute significantly to carbon savings, in combination with natural or mixed-mode ventilation to reduce the energy used by full mechanical ventilation systems.
+Alternative heating and cooling solutions including air- and water-source heat pumps can contribute significantly to carbon savings, in combination with natural or mixed-mode ventilation to reduce the energy demand from full mechanical ventilation systems.

 12. A light-bulb moment**

-The environmental and economic savings that come from a total LED switchover are by now well-recognised for Net-Zero.
+The environmental and economic savings that come from a total LED switchover are by now well-recognised for Net Zero and decarbonisation.
 Plus, they’re commonplace with LED lights often ten times more efficient than the bulbs they replace.
 Even further efficiencies can be made by using daylight-dimming options where there is good natural light and smart technology to ensure that only those areas with occupants are active.

 Intelligent buildings monitor energy use and identify where improvements can be made, ensuring energy-use gaps are identified quickly.
-The forthcoming Workman smart building platform will utilise information gained from existing building services in real time, gathered remotely, and will feed into a dashboard showing the energy usage 24/7/365.
+Workman’s smart building platform will utilise information gained from existing building services in real time, gathered remotely, and will feed into a dashboard showing energy usage 24/7/365.